juniorvigneault/sex/journal.md

 SO.
 This is so funny if I'm honest.
 It looks in 3d haha.
 Its so weird.
 Its such a good surprise to just handle the dick and this starts leaking out.

  I think this is all for now tbh.
 I wrote all day and I' so tired.
 I think evrything is there for now.
+I will maybe try to write tomorrow about other things (I have a couple notes I want to dive deeper into).

  Bye.